JoshuaBensemann/Data-Science-Nailgun/README.md

 - Display detailed information about the best performing model
 - Prompt for confirmation before generating test predictions
 - Create `test_predictions.csv` in the experiment directory

+The demo script additionally supports analyzing multiple experiments simultaneously and selecting the best model across all experiments.

 ## Experiment Directory Structure